lubojr/naucse.python.cz/lessons/beginners-en/json/index.md

 There are also other programming languages ​​than Python.

-Other languages ​​can not work with python code.
+Other languages ​​can not work with Python code.
 If you would like to "talk" with such programs - pass them some processing information or to get results from them -